Submitted by VLuceno on Sat, 2017-01-28 08:46

 Submitted by VLuceno on Tue, 2016-11-08 22:41

-The Accessing Higher Ground Conference focuses on the implementation and benefits of accessible media, Inclusive Design, accessible curriculum, and Assistive Technology in the university, business and public setting.
-It is coming up November 14-18, 2016.
-Registration is still available on the Accessing Higher Ground Conference website.
+The Accessing Higher Ground Conference 2016 focused on the implementation and benefits of accessible media, Inclusive Design, accessible curriculum, and Assistive Technology in the university, business, and public setting.
+More information is available on the Accessing Higher Ground Conference website.

 Submitted by VLuceno on Mon, 2016-10-10 07:54